Meaning:

 What is Holter Monitoring?

-It is done to identify intermittent arrhythmias, evaluate unexplained symptoms like palpitations or fainting, and assess heart rhythm changes that may not appear during a short ECG test.
+It is performed to identify intermittent arrhythmias, evaluate unexplained symptoms, and assess heart rhythm over an extended period.

 Is Holter Monitoring safe?